 My mom always emphasized the importance of surrounding yourself with people that have your best interest at heart.
-In the PR world and with running a business, it is crucial to develop trust with clients, media, analysts and employees.
+In the PR world and running a business, it is crucial to develop trust with clients, media, analysts and employees.
 If you cannot trust them and vice versa with your vision and your process, do not let them in — it will only hurt you and potentially your bottom line and reputation.
-It’s essential to cultivate relationships and surround yourself with people you trust and rely on and informs you to part ways with those that will only bring you down.
+It’s essential to cultivate relationships and surround yourself with people you trust and rely on and inform you to part ways with those that will only bring you down.

-Lesson #2: Have Grace Under Pressure
+Lesson #2: Have grace under pressure

+In a crisis, my mom was the one you wanted by your side.
+She was the personification of grace under fire.
+She never panicked and kept a calm voice, at least in front of my siblings and me.
 Dealing with pressure is a part of the PR world and is the case when running a business and dealing with the shifts in the economy and media landscape.
 Being able to stand strong and do what needs to be done rationally is important.
-You’re allowed to have emotions, you’re human.
+You’re allowed to have emotions; you’re human.
 Whether that means helping a client in crisis or overcoming an obstacle in the business, it’s crucial that no matter the deadline, client request or employee issue, it’s important to take a deep breath and have grace under pressure.

-Lesson #4: When you make mistakes, apologize and own it
+Lesson #3: When you make mistakes, apologize and own it

-Lessons #5: Learn and master your craft
+Lessons #4: Learn and master your craft

 As a schoolteacher, my mom viewed education as the key to success.
 Learning continues well beyond the classroom, and it is critical to keep up with the latest trends in technology and PR.
 To stay ahead of the changes and master your craft requires going through regular training, participating in webinars, reading and going through online training courses.

 Lessons #5: Live a balanced life and sometimes dance